hlorenzi/validate-js/README.md

 validation functions will provide an array of errors upon unsuccessful validation.

-- `validateOrThrow` will return the normalized object or throw the array of errors.
+- `validateOrThrow(schema, object, options = {})` will return the normalized
+object or throw the array of errors.
-- `validateOrNull` will return the normalized object or return `null` on error, never throwing.
+- `validateOrNull(schema, object, options = {})` will return the normalized
+object or return `null` on error, never throwing.

+When the validation throws, you can check whether the error is coming from an actual validation error against the schema, as opposed to some other unexpected exception, by using:

-- `validateOrReturnErrors` will return the normalized object or return the array of errors itself, never throwing.
+- `isValidatorErrorArray(err)` will return `true` if the given exception is an array of validation errors.

-The error objects contain two fields:
+Each object in the array of validation errors contains two fields:

 - `path` is a string describing the name of the field that is invalid, possibly using dot syntax for nested fields, such as `"address.street"`.
-- `message` is a string describing the internal reason for the field's value being rejected.
+- `failure` is a string describing the internal reason for the field's value being rejected.